 Wacipi—or powwow—is a traditional Native American gathering.
 It is a time for renewing friendships and making new ones, dancing, singing, and celebrating.
-Join the Shakopee Mdewakanton Sioux Community (SMSC) for its annual wacipi in Shakopee, Minnesota, over the weekend of August 19-21, 2022.
+Relive the experience and watch the excitement which happened August 19-21, 2022.

 Guided by a strong tradition of helping others, the Shakopee Mdewakanton Sioux Community will honor that at this year’s SMSC Wacipi by providing free backpacks with school supplies in support of Native youth, our neighbors, and Indian Country.